About Enders

 Vital records for Enders, Chase County, Nebraska including birth certificates, death certificates, and marriage licenses are available through the Nebraska Department of Health.
 Requests can be made online, by mail, or in person.
 The Chase County Clerk's office may also issue certified copies.
 Valid identification and proof of eligibility are required.

 To register to vote in Enders, Nebraska, residents can register online through the Nebraska Secretary of State's website, by mail, or in person at the Chase County elections office.
 Nebraska requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Nebraska Secretary of State's voter lookup tool.
-For local municipal elections in Enders, contact the Chase County Clerk's office for schedules and ballot information.
+For local county and state elections (Enders is an unincorporated community in Chase County and does not hold municipal elections), contact the Chase County Clerk's office for schedules and ballot information.

 Property records for Enders, Nebraska are maintained by the Chase County Assessor's Office and the Chase County Register of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Chase County, including parcels in Enders.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Chase County Register of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Nebraska counties provide online property record searches through their county websites.
-For in-person requests, visit the Chase County offices at the county courthouse.
 The Chase County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Enders, Nebraska residents are available through both county and state offices.
 The Nebraska Department of Health and Human Services, Vital Records, located in Lincoln, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Nebraska.
 Orders can be placed online, by mail, or in person.
 Locally, the Chase County Clerk's office issues marriage licenses and maintains marriage records for Chase County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.